dvanarkel/Clyde/README.md

 ### v0.1 ###
 - [x] upload to github
-- [ ] fix hardcoding to Clean installation
+- [x] fix hardcoding to Clean installation
 - [ ] get `Build` functioning (as well as Build & Run and Run)
 - [ ] aborts when trying to open file it can't find
 - [ ] cleanup Project menu
+- [ ] figure out if code signing required

 ### v0.2 ###
 - [ ] update project window after build